CompuTec/computec-docs/processforce_versioned_docs/version-2.0/troubleshooting/general-functions.md

 ```

 :::danger
-    We recommend keeping the mentioned tables for some time (2-3 months) after upgrading ProcessForce to a version equal to or later than **10.0 RL11**.
+    We recommend keeping the mentioned tables for some time (2-3 months) after upgrading CompuTec ProcessForce to a version equal to or later than **10.0 RL11**.
 :::